 BS Animal Science, Montana State University, 2001

 Dr. Ellingson has worked at Pet Emergency Center since 2007.
 His professional interests include emergency medicine/surgery and anytime that he can make a bad situation better for an animal.
+Dr. Ellingson has a passion for using his skills in veterinary medicine to serve animal populations and people in isolated areas of the world through education and programs designed to improve animal health and prevent zoonotic disease.
 He has 4 children and a Jack Russel Terrier named Sesil.
 When not working, Dr. Ellingson enjoys adventures in the great outdoors by hiking and climbing state highpoints, backpacking, camping, kayaking, canoeing, skiing/snowboarding, snowshoeing and snow camping.
 He also enjoys gardening, woodworking and spending time with his family.

 William Duncan DVM